Five Steps to Prepare for a .NET 6 Migration

-Developers are the ideal group to assess the deprecated components of an organization’s applications and libraries, and then comment on the resources required to upgrade and/or migrate to .NET 6.
-Stakeholders, however, may not be prepare to invest in rewriting applications to upgrade deprecated technology.
-Stakeholders may even want to entirely rewrite the application to align with new or adjusted business strategy.
+Developers are the ideal group to assess the deprecated components of an organization’s applications and libraries and then comment on the resources required to upgrade and/or migrate to .NET 6.
+Stakeholders, however, may not be prepared to invest in rewriting applications to upgrade deprecated technology.
+Stakeholders may even want to entirely rewrite the application to align with a new or adjusted business strategy.

 Use this step to discuss with Stakeholders so the migration to .NET 6 aligns with strategy and resources aren’t unintentionally lost.